Fremantle Stuff > hotels >

-aka Stanley Beer House, Bannister St, on the site of the present Hougoumont Hotel; it was the Duke of York Hotel in between.
+aka Stanley Beer House, Bannister St, on the site of the present Hougoumont Hotel; it was the Duke of York Hotel, Italian Club, and (second) Fremantle Club in between.

 THE STANLEY HOTEL